ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--disk-type`: Type of disk storage (i.e. tier1, tier3).
 - `--storage-pool value`: Storage pool where the image will be imported to (use "ibmcloud pi storage-pools" to see available storage pools).
 If --storage-pool is provided then --disk-type and --affinity-policy values cannot be specified.
 - `--affinity-policy value`: Affinity policy for image.
 Valid values are "affinity" and "anti-affinity".
 If --storage-pool is provided then this cannot be specified.
-- `--affinity-instance value`: PVM instance identifier or name to base image affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-volume is not provided.
+- `--affinity-instance value`: PVM instance identifier or name to base image affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-volume is not provided.
-- `--affinity-volume value`: Volume identifier or name to base image affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-instance is not provided.
+- `--affinity-volume value`: Volume identifier or name to base image affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided.
-- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base image anit-affinity policy against; required if "-affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provide-anti-affinity-volumes value    Space separated list of volume identifiers or names to base image anti-affinity policy against; required if "-affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided.
+- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base image anit-affinity policy against; required if "--affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
+- `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base image anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided.
 - `--access-key`: Cloud Object Storage HMAC access key.
 - `--secret-key`: Cloud Object Storage HMAC secret key.
 - `--image-file-name`: The image file name.